FreeBSD manual

 Repository users download these files to their local machines, where they are processed into per-repository sqlite databases for fast lookup of available packages by programs such as pkg-install(8).

-If rsa-key is used, the SHA256 of the repository is signed using the provided key.
+If the key is used, a hash of the repository is signed using the provided key.
+The rsa signer will sign the SHA256 hash of the repository, while the ecdsa and eddsa signers will sign the BLAKE2 hash of the repository.
 The signature is added into the repository catalogue.
 The client side should use SIGNATURE_TYPE set to PUBKEY and PUBKEY set to a local path of the public key in its repository configuration file.

 An external command can be useful to create a signing server to keep the private key separate from the repository.
 The external command is passed the SHA256 of the repository catalogue on its stdin.
 It should output the following format: